emitanaka/rtodoist/README.md

 # rtodoist

 This is an interface to [Todoist](https://todoist.com) - the todo list manager via `R`.
-I wrote this primarily for my own sake so I could write custom queries, update my tasks and projects directly from `R`, and also format the queries and write them to text files.
+I wrote this primarily for my own needs so I could write custom queries, update my tasks and projects directly from `R`, and also format the queries and write them to text files.
 This allows me to embed tasks from various projects into my desktop using [Geektool](http://projects.tynsoe.org/en/geektool/).

 ## Installing